cross-solution/CrossJobPoster/README.md

 - etablish a protocol (eg SOAP)

 The intention is, to use one data-scheme for all portals and a common transformation standard for assembling the specific portal.
 For data-storage we use a class with as less conditions as possible.
-Since we want to be able to connect this class with a database, this class may contain a lot of getters, which are able to fetch the approbate values from the database and return them for the initial establishment of a common data object.
 In implementation this would deduce, that we write a derived class, and overwrite those getter, to establish an access to our database.

 For transformation we have chosen XSL for the reason: